8 Awesome Things to Do in Agrigento, Sicily (2025)

 In the garden, you can walk through olive groves, almond trees, and citrus trees and enjoy their delightful fragrances.

 Just a heads up as you’re planning, access to the garden requires an extra fee on top of the access to the Valley of the Temples.
-However, the fee is just a reasonable 3€, so it’s a small price to pay.
+However, the fee for the gardens is just a reasonable 3€ for entry, so it’s not too big an ask!

 Visit the Archaeological Museum Pietro Griffo

-If you want to learn more about the Valley of the Temples, supplement your itinerary with a visit to the archaeological museum of Agrigento, Pietro Griffo
+If you want to learn more about the Valley of the Temples, supplement your itinerary with a visit to the archaeological museum of Agrigento, Pietro Griffo.

 The museum complements your visit to the archaeological park for a small extra fee if you buy the combined ticket.
 It costs more when bought separately, so if you’re interested, it’s better to get the combined ticket.